-Our business strategy is to increase Adjusted EBITDA and cash flow by effectively managing operations while growing and retaining our customer base as a retail distributor of home heating oil and propane and provider of ancillary products and services.
+Our business strategy is to increase Adjusted EBITDA (See Item 6.
+Selected Historical Financial and Operating Data for a definition and history) and cash flow by effectively managing operations while growing and retaining our customer base as a retail distributor of home heating oil and propane and provider of ancillary products and services.
 The key elements of this strategy include the following:

-Pursue select acquisitions.
-Our senior management team has developed expertise in identifying acquisition opportunities and integrating acquired customers into our operations.
+Pursue select acquisitions Our senior management team has developed expertise in identifying acquisition opportunities and integrating acquired customers into our operations.
 We continue to focus on acquiring profitable companies within and outside our current footprint.

-While we still actively pursue home heating oil only companies, we have found that modestly sized dual fuel (home heating oil and propane) companies are a niche for us and can help us grow our propane business more rapidly.
+While we still actively pursue home heating oil only companies, we believe that modestly sized dual fuel (home heating oil and propane) companies could be a niche for us and can help us grow our propane business more rapidly.